viperproject/gobra-book/src/01/pure.md

 # Pure functions

-A function that is deterministic and has no side effects can be marked as `pure` and may be used in specifications and proof annotations.
+A deterministic function with no side effects can be marked as `pure` and may be used in specifications and proof annotations.

 <!-- We are not allowed to call arbitrary functions in specifications. -->
 If we try to call a normal Go function `Cube` in an assert statement, Gobra reports errors: